Indonesian fires worsen, Singapore smog sets record

 "HAZARDOUS"

-Hospitals in Dumai and Bengkalis in Indonesia's Riau province recorded increases in cases of asthma, lung, eye and skin problems, health official Arifin Zainal said.
+Hospitals in Dumai and Bengkalis in Indonesia's Riau province recorded increases in cases of asthma, lung, eye and skin problems, said health official Arifin Zainal.

 The Dumai airport remained closed for a third day.